Alaka-K/CV/README.md

 _Senior Radiographer_

 - Direct and supervise the workload of junior members of staff in areas such CT, Theatres and general x-ray.
-- Work effectively within a multidisciplinary team to deliver a high standard of care.
+- Collaborate effectively within a multidisciplinary team to deliver a high standard of care.

 **Charing Cross hospital** (November 2015 - March 2017)
 _Junior Radiographer_